Increased Supplement Use Calls for Pharmacist-Led Counseling, Education | NCPA 2025

 Emlah Tubuo, PharmD, MS, owner of Powell Pharmacy and founder of Emlah Consulting LLC, discusses how supplement use and purchasing have risen significantly since the COVID-19 pandemic.

-Among nationwide consumer trends in the past few years, the use of supplements has increased tremendously since the COVID-19 pandemic.
-With millions of patients seeking these often over-the-counter and accessible therapies, pharmacists are gradually becoming an untapped resource to help patients manage their supplement use.
+Among nationwide consumer trends in the past few years, supplement use has increased tremendously since the COVID-19 pandemic.
+With millions of patients seeking these often over-the-counter and accessible therapies, pharmacists are becoming an untapped resource to help patients manage their supplement use.

-With such a large majority of US patients seeking supplements to improve health outcomes, Tubuo believes there are opportunities, not only to improve patients’ health, but to also improve pharmacy profitability through increased sales of supplements in community pharmacies.
+With so many patients seeking supplements to improve health outcomes, Tubuo believes there are opportunities to improve patients’ health and pharmacy profitability through increased supplement sales in community pharmacies.

-In part 1 of our interview with Tubuo, she joined us at the National Community Pharmacists Association (NCPA) 2025 Annual Convention & Expo to share additional insights from her session titled “Shelf Help: Rethinking Supplements for Profit and Purpose.”
-She shared insights on the current state of supplement use in the US and the opportunities for pharmacists to make a true difference for patients.
+In part 1 of our interview with Tubuo, she joined us at the National Community Pharmacists Association (NCPA) 2025 Annual Convention to share additional insights from her session, “Shelf Help: Rethinking Supplements for Profit and Purpose.”
+She discussed the current state of supplement use in the US and the opportunities for pharmacists to make a difference for patients.

-While it’s promising that increased supplement use can translate to more patients keeping up with their health, Tubuo believes pharmacists’ education and counseling on supplement use can only improve patient health at an even greater scale.
+Although increased supplement use can translate to more patients keeping on top of their health, Tubuo believes pharmacists’ education and counseling on supplement use can only improve patient health on an even greater scale.

 Pharmacy practice is always changing.
 Stay ahead of the curve: Sign up for our